josh-monto/wasatch-forests/README.md

 Once the model was created, prediction images were made for all 144 images in the dataset (predict_wasatch.py), then compressed to ease memory needs for display (compress_images.py).
 Each image was also downloaded with text information related to them, from which bounding coordinates were extracted and saved to a new text file (extract_coordinates.py).

 A Dash app was then created using the dash-leaflet library for display (wasatch_map_app.py).
 The compressed images and coordinates are found in the "assets" folder.
+Map tiles were generated using gdal, for quick loading of the predicted images.
 The app is hosted using Pythonanywhere and can be viewed at www.wasatch-forests.info.